hpc-carpentry/hpc-carpentry.github.io/_posts/2018/08/2018-08-13-mission-vision-rfc.md

 layout: page
 authors: ["Karen Cranston", "Ethan White"]
 title: "Request for Comment on Carpentries Mission and Vision"
-teaser: "New mission and vision for the Carpentries"
+teaser: "New mission and vision for The Carpentries"
 date: 2018-08-13
 time: "9:00:00"
 tags: ["Governance", "Feedback", "Mission", "Vision"]